angular/angular/aio/content/guide/universal.md

 Your code editor may tell you that this import is incorrect.
 It refers to the source file for the `AppServerModule` factory which doesn't exist at design time.

 That file _will exist_, briefly, during compilation.
-The build process creates it in the `../aot` directory, bundles it with other `universal/` code, and erases it during post-build cleanup.
-It's never around when you're editing `server.ts`.

-All will be well as long as you arrange for the AOT compiler to generate this module factory file _before_ it compiles _this_ web server file.
+But it's never physically in the file system when you're editing `server.ts` and you must tell the compiler to generate this module factory file _before_ it compiles `server.ts`.
 [Learn how below](#universal-typescript-configuration).

 #### Add the Universal template engine